corda/corda-docs/content/en/docs/cenm/1.5/cenm-console.md

 {{% figure zoom="/en/images/cenm-management-console-map-view.png" alt="CENM management console - Map View" %}}

-You can switch between the two views by selecting **MAP VIEW**/**LAYOUT VIEW** respectively from the drop-down menu that opens when youo click on your user name in the top right corner of the screen:
+You can switch between the two views by selecting **MAP VIEW**/**LAYOUT VIEW** respectively from the drop-down menu that opens when you click on your username in the top right corner of the screen:

 {{% figure src="/en/images/cenm-management-console-map-layout-view-switch.png" alt="CENM management console - switching between Map View and Layout View" width=200 %}}